karel-harjono/FindAssist/README.md

 ## License
-- This project is licensed under the MIT License - see the LICENSE.md file for details.
+- This project is licensed under the MIT License